-It’s so easy to make maple pecan granola at home!
-All you need is a handful of warming ingredients and under 30 minutes.
-You’ll never want to go back to store bought again!
+It's so easy to make maple pecan granola at home!
+All you need is a handful of pantry staples ingredients and you'll have warming, flavorful granola in less than 30 minutes.
+You'll never want to go back to store bought again!

-I recently started making homemade granola and let me tell you — I am hooked!
-I thought that making granola would be tedious, but it turns out that it’s so easy to do.
+I recently started making homemade pecan granola and let me tell you, I am hooked!
+I thought that making granola would be tedious, but it turns out that it's so easy to do.

 This pecan granola is accidentally vegan and filled with warming ingredients like cinnamon and cloves.
 It's similar to my recipe for pecan baked oatmeal, another delicious way to enjoy pecans for breakfast!

-Olive oil: I use a lightly flavored olive oil but any kind will work.
-You can also sub with canola oil.
+- Olive oil: I use a lightly flavored olive oil but any kind will work.
+You can also use canola oil or avocado oil.

-Oranges: Fresh squeeze orange juice adds the perfect level of sweetness and tang.
+- Oranges: Fresh squeezed orange juice and orange zest adds the perfect level of sweetness and tang.
 You can use tangelos, clementines, cuties or navel oranges.

 How to make homemade granola